modernweb-dev/rocket/site/pages/40--blog/003--open-graph-images/index.rocket.md

 How does it work?

-1️⃣ Pages with an `openGraphLayout` create an additional `index.opengraph.html` file 2️⃣ During the build phase puppeteer opens the file and takes a screenshot 3️⃣ It injects meta tags (with an absolute URL to this image)
+1️⃣ Pages with an `openGraphLayout` create an additional `index.opengraph.html` file <br>
+2️⃣ During the build phase puppeteer opens the file and takes a screenshot <br>
+3️⃣ It injects meta tags (with an absolute URL to this image) <br>

 ---

 Let's set up Open Graph images for our site.

-1️⃣ On the page we export data that gets passed to the layout 2️⃣ Add `export const openGraphLayout = data => ...` to `recursive.data.js` so it gets injected into every page 3️⃣ Define the `absoluteBaseUrl` in our config
+1️⃣ On the page we export data that gets passed to the layout <br>
+2️⃣ Add `export const openGraphLayout = data => ...` to `recursive.data.js` so it gets injected into every page <br>
+3️⃣ Define the `absoluteBaseUrl` in our config <br>

 👉 `index.rocket.js`